annikaholmqvist94/annikaholmqvist94/README.md

 - ⚙️ Interested in **backend systems**, **app development**, and everything that makes tech smarter and faster
 - 🧩 Always learning — from design patterns to deployment strategies
 - 🌍 Based in Sweden, collaborating remotely and aim to build for global users
-- 🧘‍♀️ When not coding, I recharge through movement, problem-solving, and strong espresso shots
+- 🧘‍♀️ When not coding, I recharge through movement, property development, and strong espresso shots

 ---